deepakpm282/Slidely/README.md

 - **Debugging**:
   - Use the browser or tools like Postman to test the endpoints.
   - Check server logs for any error messages.

-## Contributing

-Contributions are welcome!
-Please create a pull request with a detailed description of your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.